ejektaflex/KambrikDocs/docs/mods/bountiful/latest/CustomizingBounties.md

 * `rarity` - how rare this entry is. more rare entries show up less often (but become more common at higher reputations).
 Valid values are `COMMON`, `UNCOMMON`, `RARE`, `EPIC` and `LEGENDARY`
 * `weightMult` - in case you'd like to further tweak the weight a bit, for some reason
-    * Use sparingly, and try stick with changing `rarity` if you can
+    * Use sparingly, and try stick with changing `rarity` if you can.
 * `timeMult` - in case you want to give the user more time to complete this bounty
-* `translation` - a translation key, for if you want to give this entry a custom name.
-    This takes precedence over the `name` key.
 * `name` - literal text, in case you want an unlocalized name for this entry
-    * Please stick with translation keys when you can so that your modpack can be localized.
-    The name feature is intended for users who do not plan to release their configs as part of a public modpack.
+    * If no name is supplied, some bounty types (e.g. `item_tag` and `criteria` will instead default to a localization key)
+* `icon` - A reference to an item that you'd like to use in place of the default icon for this bounty.
 * `repRequired` - sets a hard requirement on the board reputation needed to be given this entry.
-    Can be useful, but is never used in the default bounty data.
+    * Can be useful, but is almost never used in the default bounty data.
 Only works for rewards.
+* `conditions` - Used only for `criteria` type bounties.
+See the Criteria entry type below.
 * `forbids` - a list of other entries that you never want to see opposed to this one.
 E.g. if you never want an iron ingot to be an objective where iron blocks are a reward, you can do this:
 ```json